 I raise nice white meat rabbits, and even though I mess with them daily, I cannot tell them apart.
-Most days it doesn’t make much of a difference, but trying to keep records about who has had medication, which one is due for breeding, and keeping track of all the important things a responsible breeder needs to know would be much easier if they were easily identified.
+Most days it doesn’t make much of a difference.
+However, trying to keep records can be hard without it.
+Keeping track of all the important things a responsible breeder needs to know like; who has had medication and who is due for breeding, is much easier if they were easily identified.
 I found a solution for this from the show side of rabbit production.

-If you’re like me an never plan on showing your rabbit, it does not really matter which ear you choose to tattoo, but if you ever show your animal, you need to know that identifying tattoos need to be in the left ear.
+If you never plan on showing your rabbit, it does not matter which ear you choose to tattoo.
+Know that if you ever show your animal, identifying tattoos need to be in the left ear.
 This is because championship identifiers are tattooed in the right ear.
-Personally I stick with this standard because it is easy, all my rabbits are marked in the same place, and well you just never know if I turn showing rabbits into a new hobby…
+Personally I stick with this standard because it is easy.
+All my rabbits are marked in the same place.

 The procedure is simple:

 - Clean the area with an alcohol swab to remove any oil and dirt that is in the ear.
 This will not only assure a clean site to insure fast healing, but also helps make the final result a clearer mark.